Kamran is one of the leading psychotherapists in the UK with full accreditation with the BACP.

 He is also remarkably a qualified Social Worker registered with the HCPC and has worked with the NHS for the last 4 years specialising in Mental Health, with the aim of entering the field of Military Social Work.

-He has experience of working with psychosis, anxiety, depression, personality disorders, relationship breakdowns, low self-esteem and anger-management.
+He has experience of working with anxiety, depression, complex personality disorders, relationship breakdowns, low self-esteem and anger-management.

 Kamran uses an integrative person-centred approach in supporting clients dealing with a complex range of emotions and has a particular interest in bereavement and relationship therapy.